lilab-bcb/pegasus/scrtools/docs/usage.rst

 		Number of neighbors used for constructing affinity matrix. [default: 100]

 	-\\-calculate-pseudotime <roots>
-		Calculate diffusion-based pseudotimes based on <roots>. <roots> should be a list of cell barcodes.
+		Calculate diffusion-based pseudotimes based on <roots>. <roots> should be a comma-separated list of cell barcodes.

   	-\\-run-louvain
   		Run louvain clustering algorithm.